PAPERS, PRE-PRINTS, REVIEWS

 PDF Abstract on Medline News and Views Supp.
 Info.
 Dorrestein lab

-Streptavidin is used in almost every biology lab and also by many physicists and engineering
+Streptavidin is used in almost every biology lab and also by many physicists and engineering seeking to

-biotechnology because of its rapid, selective and stable binding to anything modified with biotin.
+its rapid, selective and stable binding to anything modified with biotin.
+However, streptavidin has 4

-However, streptavidin has 4 binding sites.
-This can cross-link proteins on the surface of cells and
+binding sites.
+This can cross-link proteins on the surface of cells and limit one's control in nanotechnology

-limit one's control in nanotechnology applications.
-We made a version where one can control the
+applications.
+We made a version where one can control the number of binding sites from 0-4 but keep

-number of binding sites from 0-4 but keep the tight binding.
-Our J Mol Biol paper 2014 describes
+the tight binding.
+Our J Mol Biol paper 2014 describes an easier chromatographic separation of the

-streptavidin protein and plasmids available.)
+monovalent and divalent forms.
+(Monovalent streptavidin protein and plasmids available.)

 Targeting quantum dots to surface proteins in living cells with biotin ligase.